 To ensure an efficient hiring process of quality candidates, Blinkist adapted Notion.

 Another brilliant thing that Notion did for Blinkist was producing customizable templates per role.
-Originally, the company wanted a uniform process for all roles but later found out that they have to factor in function and seniority.
-Notion made it happen through customized templates for each position.
+Originally, the company wanted a uniform process for all roles but later found out that they had to factor in function and seniority.
+The notion made it happen through customized templates for each position.

-Lastly, Blinkist capitalized on Notion to effectively share their company-wide newsletter.
-Unlike their previous method of sharing updates thru email or messenger, Notion was able to convert news into workable knowledge.
+Lastly, Blinkist capitalized on Notion to effectively share its company-wide newsletter.
+Unlike their previous method of sharing updates through email or messenger, Notion was able to convert news into workable knowledge.

-Imagine having to receive thousands of Excel files and all of which had variations in the data and format?
+Imagine having to receive thousands of Excel files all of which had variations in the data and format.
 It was too much to handle.
-To streamline their internal controls activities, they took a leap of faith and Stratsys was nothing short of miraculous.
+To streamline their internal control activities, they took a leap of faith and Stratsys was nothing short of miraculous.